What I Learned About Honesty After Losing My Parents

 enjoyed all of them.

-Because for those last five years, we told the truth, and had found
+regret.
+Because for those last five years, we told the truth, and

 The 20th anniversary of my father's early passing, is the day